-Network Performance Monitoring
+Network Performance Monitoring (NPM)

 NPM requires multiple types of measurement or monitoring data on which engineers can perform diagnoses and analyses.
-Example categories of NPM monitoring data are:
+Example categories of network performance metrics are:

-- Throughput: Measures how much information is being or has been transferred.
+Throughput: Measures how much information is being or has been transferred.

-- Errors: Measures raw numbers and percentages of errors such as Bit Errors, TCP retransmissions, and out-of-order packets
+Errors: Measures raw numbers and percentages of errors, such as bit errors, TCP retransmissions, and out-of-order packets.

 Network Performance Monitoring Data Collection